PX4/PX4-user_guide/en/flight_modes/README.md

   - **Multirotors** Roll controls left-right speed, pitch controls front-back speed.
 When roll and pitch are all centered (inside deadzone) the multirotor will hold position.
 Yaw controls yaw rate as in MANUAL mode.
-Throttle controls climb/descent rate as in ALTCTL mode.
+Throttle controls climb/descent rate as in Altitude mode.

   > **WARNING** Prior to Landing in *Position mode* be sure that landing is